A/Prof Patrick A Burr

 PhD CANDIDATE – PETRE SCHOLARSHIP + WiE SCHOLARSHIP + TYREE SCHOLARSHIP

-I am developing alloys with increased hydrogen tolerance for use in the emerging hydrogen economy.
-In particular, the project focuses on the potential for a chemically active sacrificial phase within the alloy that irreversibly traps hydrogen without compromising the mechanical performance of the alloy.
+Lucy is developing alloys with increased hydrogen tolerance for use in the emerging hydrogen economy.
+Her project focuses on the potential for a chemically active sacrificial phase within the alloy that irreversibly traps hydrogen without compromising the mechanical performance of the alloy.

-As an undergraduate, I studied both Chemistry and Mechanical Engineering at UNSW, with a semester on exchange at ETH Zurich.
-The combination of my studies has led to an interest in renewables and materials science, with my Honours project on the microstructural refinement and high temperature stability of Zircaloy-4 processed by high pressure torsion (in collaboration with ANSTO).
-In my spare time, you’ll probably find me outdoors either climbing or mountain biking.
+As an undergraduate, Lucy studied both Chemistry and Mechanical Engineering at UNSW, with a semester on exchange at ETH Zurich.
+The combination of her studies led to an interest in renewables and materials science, with her honours project on the microstructural refinement and high-temperature stability of Zircaloy-4 processed by high-pressure torsion (in collaboration with ANSTO).
+In her spare time, you’ll probably find Lucy outdoors, either climbing or mountain biking.

 James Portwin